R-JDiaz/Practice-WebDev/README.md

-# Practice-WebDev
 The PROJECTS inside this repo were inspired by another.
+I don't own any of the designs nor the concepts that were used here.
+However, the coding were done by myself and the new ui that were INSPIRED done by me as well.
+This Projects serves only as a practice of my coding skills and proficiency on using tools such as figma and photoshop.